hmcts/ccd-case-migration-starter/README.md

-migration.idam.password= # IDAM password of a system update user that performs data migration migration.jurisdiction= # CCD jurisdiction that data migration is run against migration.casetype= # CCD case type that data migration is run against migration.caseId= # optional CCD case ID in case only one case needs to be migrated
+migration.idam.password= # IDAM password of a system update user that performs data migration migration.jurisdiction= # CCD jurisdiction that data migration is run against migration.casetype= # CCD case type that data migration is run against
 ```

 ## Future development